-The Engineering Education Scheme in England & Scotland is an EDT Programme which links teams of four Year 12 or S5/S6 students and their teacher with local companies to work on real, scientific, engineering and technological problems.
+The Engineering Education Scheme in England & Scotland is a 6 month EDT Programme which links teams of four Year 12 or S5/S6 students and their teacher with local companies where they work on real, scientific, engineering and technology projects.

 The scheme provides students with an in-depth experience in science, engineering and technology that will enable them to make an informed decision about their future studies and career.

 This will be achieved by giving the students, in a 6 month programme;

 - Hands-on work experience as part of a team

 - Experience of problem solving, working on a project that is relevant to a local company

 - Use of a university’s engineering workshops to develop, build and test solutions to the problem